UofT-DSI/production/lessons/part_3/production_3_training.md

 + Objectives:

     - Every tweet has an equal probability of being selected.
-    - You can stop the algorithm at any time and the tweets are sample with the correct probability.
+    - You can stop the algorithm at any time, and the tweets are sampled with the correct probability.

 + Reservoir sampling: